CityWebConsultants/Iris/readme.md

     {'userid': '3', 'joined': 1416314536},
   }
   'name': 'An Example Group',
+  'is121': false
 }
 ```

 The generation of IDs is the responsibility of the database handler module.

+The `is121` flag, if set to true, defines the group as a one-to-one chat.
+Such a chat can only contain two users and cannot be duplicated.

 ### Message
 Each message consists of an essential core set of values - author, group reference and timestamp (TODO: decide on whether to use the MongoDB ID for timestamping) followed by a content array that is filled depending on which modules are in use.